 Candidates who complete the Behaviour Change Specialism One module will:

 This will be an interactive session including group exercises.

 Attendance and participation counts as recognised CPD time.

-MCM is aimed local authority officers, RTP staff, Outdoor access staff, community groups, elected members and anyone who wishes to learn more about beahiour change for cycling.
-Specialism level is aimed at those with a basic understanding of the principles of behavior change.
+MCM is aimed local authority officers, RTP staff, Outdoor access staff, community groups, elected members and anyone who wishes to learn more about behaviour change for cycling.
+Specialism level is aimed at those with a basic understanding of the principles of behaviour change.